After five months, jurors for Madoff aides find decision easy

 The trial's length forced some attrition in the jury box, with two jurors and two alternates excused because of illness or travel plans.
 After one juror was forced to leave in the middle of deliberations, the judge decided to move forward with only 11 members, a rare but not unheard of occurrence.

-Gloria Wynn, a church pastor from the Bronx, expressed relief that the grueling case had ended.
+Gloria Wynn, a church pastor from the Bronx, expressed relief that the gruelling case had ended.

 "It was a long trial, and I'm glad it is over," she said.